-Letting default cost be denoted C, net worth in the event of default becomes -C rather than zero.
-Now default is preferred when which requires that equity is negative enough to dominate the positive cost of default.
+Letting default cost be denoted C, net worth in the event of default becomes A - C rather than A. Now default is preferred when which requires that equity is negative enough to dominate the positive cost of default.
 The key implication of (2) is that a larger default cost makes (2) harder to satisfy, militating against default and in favor of repayment.
-With C represented by the borrower's credit score in the regression, it follows that a larger credit score makes default less likely, and repayment more likely, when the mortgage is terminated.
+With C mainly represented by the borrower's credit score in the regression, it follows that a larger credit score makes default less likely, and repayment more likely, when the mortgage is terminated.
 Larger (less-negative or more-positive) equity also makes (2) harder to satisfy, yielding the same conclusions.

-$$E < -C, \text{ or } E + C < 0, \tag{2}$$
+$$E < -C, \text{ or } E + C < 0,$$ (2)

 This framework omits the transactions cost of selling the house as a cost of mortgage repayment.
-Letting this cost be denoted T, the change in net worth from repaying an underwater mortgage equals E-T, with both terms negative given E < 0.
-Default is then optimal when
+Letting this cost be denoted T, net worth after repaying the mortgage equals A + E - T, with E - T negative when E < 0.
+With net worth under default again equal to A - C, default is then optimal when

-$$E - T < -C. (3)$$
+$$E - T < -C. \tag{3}$$

-We will use this equation in section 4.2 below to estimate a bound on default cost for repayers.
+We will use this equation in section 4.2 below to estimate lower and upper bounds on default cost.
 In doing so, we view realtor commissions as the main component of transactions cost.
-These commissions usually amount to 6% of the house value, which suggests that this value can be used as a proxy for transactions cost.
+These commissions usually amount to 6% of the house value, which suggests that this magnitude can be used as a proxy for transactions cost.
 The default condition in (3) then implies that, holding equity and default cost constant, default is more likely when the house value is high, a result of higher transactions cost.

 Inclusion of transactions cost is also crucial in gaining insight into positive-equity defaults, which we consider along with the most recent literature discussed above.
 In the model without T, such a choice cannot be optimal, because if equity is positive, then E > -C holds and (2) cannot be satisfied, making repayment the preferred termination choice.
 But in the presence of transactions cost, if E is positive but small, then E - T can be negative in (3), and if sufficiently negative, it can be less than -C. In this situation, default is the preferred termination choice even though E > 0.
 When defaulting, the borrower avoids the transaction cost of selling the house, although default cost must be borne.
-Thus, if E, E, E are properly aligned, the default choice can be preferred for an above-water mortgage.
-Ganong and Noel (2023) and Low (2022, 2023) also acknowledge this argument as an explanation for positive-equity defaults, as these mortgages are effectively underwater once transaction costs are considered.
+Thus, if E, T, C are properly aligned, the default choice can be preferred for an above-water mortgage.
+Ganong and Noel (2023) and Low (2022, 2023) also acknowledge this argument as an explanation for positive-equity defaults, as these mortgages are effectively underwater once transaction costs are considered.13

-To translate this simple framework into a regression context, let default cost be given by $C = X\beta + \epsilon$ .
-X is a row vector of observable borrower characteristics that may affect default cost (including the credit score and income, proxied by the state median value), $\beta$ is a coefficient vector, and $\epsilon$ is an error term representing unobserved borrower characteristics.
+To translate this simple framework into a regression context, let default cost be given by $C = X\beta + \epsilon$.
+X is a row vector of observable borrower characteristics that may affect default cost (including the credit score and income, proxied by the state median value), β is a coefficient vector, and ε is an error term representing unobserved borrower characteristics.
 Appending a coefficient to equity E and suppressing T, default (repayment) is then preferable when